Subgraphs and motifs in a dynamic airline network

-The tendency for many large ``sparse'' real-world networks to have average path lengths close to those of a random graph but with much higher local clustering (nodes have many mutual neighbours) is called the \emph{small-world} property. \citet{watts_strogatz98} give an elegant theoretical explanation for this, and show that the presence of a small number of ``short cut'' edges, which connect nodes that would otherwise be farther apart than the average path length in a random network, can lead to a rapid fall in average path length, while having very little impact on local clustering.\footnote{\citet{watts_strogatz98} define a ``sparse'' network as one which satisfies, in our notation, $n \gg \frac{m}{n} \gg \log(n) \gg 1$.
-For Southwest's 2013Q4 network, we have $(n, m) = (88, 522)$, whereupon $n = 88 > \frac{m}{n} \approx 5.93 > \log(n) \approx 4.48 > 1$.
-Throughout, $\log(\cdot)$ refers to the natural log. \citet[Section II.A]{wuellner_etal10} also find evidence that Southwest's network is small-world.} This is consistent with the presence of a small number of high degree ``hub'' nodes in Southwest's network.
-For a longer theoretical treatment of the small-world property, with a focus on social networks, see \citet{watts99}.
+The tendency for many sparse real-world networks to have average path lengths close to those of a random graph but with much higher local clustering (nodes have many mutual neighbours) is called the \emph{small-world} property.
+An elegant theoretical explanation for this is given by \cite{watts_strogatz98} who show that the presence of a small number of ``short-cut'' edges, which connect nodes that would otherwise be farther apart than the average path length in a random network, can lead to a rapid fall in average path length while having very little impact on local clustering.\footnote{A ``sparse'' network is defined by \cite{watts_strogatz98} as one which satisfies, in our notation, $n \gg (m/n) \gg \log(n) \gg 1$.
+For Southwest's 2013Q4 network, we have $(n, m) = (88, 522)$, whereupon $n = 88 > (m/n) \approx 5.93 > \log(n) \approx 4.48 > 1$.
+Throughout, $\log(\cdot)$ refers to the natural logarithm.
+Evidence that Southwest's network is small-world is also presented by \cite[Section 3.1]{lawford_mehmeti20} and \cite[Section II.A]{wuellner_etal10}.} This is consistent with the presence of a small number of high degree ``hub'' nodes in Southwest's network.
+For a longer theoretical treatment of the small-world property, with a focus on social networks, see \cite{watts99}.